Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Introduction

-The contributions of this paper are as follows.
-We propose a purely distributed version of the branch-and-price algorithm to solve the Generalized Assignment Problem by means of a network of agents.
-Specifically, each agent locally solves a linear programming relaxation of the GAP, generates columns by solving a (simple) knapsack problem, and exchanges estimates of the solution with neighboring agents.
+In this paper, we propose a purely distributed version of the branch-and-price algorithm to solve the Generalized Assignment Problem by means of a network of agents.
+Specifically, each agent locally solves a linear programming relaxation of the \ac{GAP}, generates columns by solving a (simple) knapsack problem, and exchanges estimates of the solution with neighboring agents.
 Due to the relaxation of the integrality constraints, the solution of this problem may not be feasible.
 Thus, new problems, based on the original one with suitable additional constraints, have to be solved.
 The set of these problems can be represented by a so called branching tree.
 By leveraging on their communication capabilities, agents explore their local trees until an optimal solution of the optimization problem has been found.
+With respect to the aforementioned works, and specifically~\cite{karaman2008large,choi2009consensus,luo2013distributed}, the proposed scheme has the following distinctive new features.
 To the best of the authors' knowledge, this is the first attempt to solve \ac{GAP} to optimality in a purely distributed fashion.
-As a variant, we provide a cloud-assisted version of the algorithm, which is useful in scenarios, as, e.g., cooperative robotics in smart factories, where an additional infrastructure with computation capability and storage may be available.
-In the proposed distributed algorithm, an aiding computing unit supports agents in the tree exploration, thus reducing their computation burden and memory requirements, and speeding up the algorithm convergence.
-Finally, we apply the proposed algorithm to a dynamic task assignment problem where tasks arrive during time.
-An experimental platform, based on ROS (Robot Operating System), is proposed to run experiments in which a team of aerial and ground robots cooperatively solve the dynamic task assignment problem relying on the proposed distributed branch-and-price scheme.
+Remarkably, the proposed scheme is shown to converge also under time-varying and directed communication networks.
+Moreover, it is worth noticing that the approaches in~\cite{testa2017finite,testa2019distributed} are not applicable to the considered GAP scenario, which involves equality constraints.
+Finally, we apply the proposed algorithm to a dynamic task assignment problem where tasks may arrive during time and robots have to adapt the local plan according to the new information.
+An experimental platform, based on ROS (Robot Operating System), is proposed to run experiments in which a team of aerial and ground robots cooperatively solve the \ac{GAP} relying on the proposed distributed branch-and-price scheme.